 If you are going to use a single coil pickup in the bridge for distorted tones, it’s gotta be a good quality pickup and the tone is going to take some finesse.
 They don’t respond to being pushed and distorted like humbuckers do so the amp has to be dialed in accordingly.
 I’m not saying single coils can’t handle gain and distortion but I will say that they don’t do it as well and certainly not as quietly as humbuckers.

 Like so many famous guitar tones, The Ramones tone starts with Marshall amplification, more specifically in this case, a 74 Marshall Super Lead.
 Several plugins on the market will get you close.
 There isn’t a ton of representation on the market for the Marshall Super lead, the main one is a Softube designed offering exclusively for Universal Audio users but otherwise, you might have to reach for something similar instead.
-My go-to here was the Mercuriall Audio Spark but the Marshland 45, Jumpy 78, Jumpy S, Jumpy J and Plexi models from Thermionik are all options that can pull it off.
+The Nembrini Audio MRH810, the Mercuriall Audio Spark and Kuassa’s Amplifikation Caliburn are all options that can pull it off.
 Any vintage Marshall plugin you have available is workable depending on how close you want to get.

-For settings on the Spark’s Lead 68 amp, I had to remember that the Super Lead really had to be turned way up to behave the way it was known for but to do that with the Spark, I simply turned the output down to 1-2 and then turned the master and gain up to max.
+For settings, I had to remember that the Super Lead really had to be turned way up to behave the way it was known for but to do that with the Spark, I simply turned the output down to 1-2 and then turned the master and gain up to max.
 This way the output acts like an attenuator of sorts which enables you to turn the master and gain to max without putting your level through the top of the track fader.
 The same thing can be done with both Caliburn and the MRH810 but the methods differ slightly.
 The MRH has a lot of gain so I’d only run the gain on that one at about 3-4

 Johnny Ramone almost exclusively used Marshall 1960B 412 cabs in his career.
 Unlike the amp, this cab has a ton of representation on the impulse market.
 Several companies offer solid quality and affordable 1960B products but if not, you probably already have a Marshall 1960A 412 in your collection.
 They are very similar cabs but the 1960, I have always felt had a smoother sound with better bass response.
 In my opinion, the 1960B is a great cab for a band with only one guitarist.
 I tried blending A and B impulses, B and B impulses and so on.